gustavochm/phasepy/docs/source/models/phasepy.cubic.rst

 Cubic Equation of State
 =======================
-Equation of State for modeling vapor and liquid phases.
-This EoS is explicit in pressure and has the following form:
+This phase equilibrium model class applies equation of state (EoS) model for both vapor and liquid phases.
+EoS is explicit in pressure and has the following form:

 .. math::
 	P = \frac{RT}{v-b} - \frac{a}{(v+c_1b)(v+c_2b)}